 Heidi Haase, for how the light of God shines through her as she follows Him and encourages others as they do the same.

 Caedmon Evans, for his others-centeredness.

 Abbie Arnold, for her heart. –> From your passion for God’s word and your relationship with Him to your heart for kids, you fully invest yourself in what your hands set to do.
-Your humility inspires me.
+Your humility, long-suffering, and focus on the ultimate inspire me.

-Courtney Vannette, for her never ending joy and continuous energy. –> Your overflowing encouragement, genuine care, and the laughs and stories we shared in between work carried me through my senior year of high school.
+Courtney Vannette, for her never-ending joy and continuous energy. –> Your overflowing encouragement, genuine care, and the laughter and stories we shared in between work carried me through my senior year of high school.
 You make me laugh, cause me to think twice, and encourage me better than most people I know.
 You are the kind of woman I aspire to one day be.